flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/speedtape.md

 ### V~2~

 This is a magenta triangle on the right side of the speedtape.
 It displays the V~2~ speed which has been set in the TAKE OFF PERF page of the MCDU.
-This is the speed the aircraft needs to maintain at a minimum up to the acceleration altitude.
+V~2~ is the minimum speed that needs to be maintained in the event of an engine failure after V~1~ up to acceleration altitude.

+V~2~+10 provides better climb performance (before acceleration altitude and during noise abatement program departures).

+!!! info "Engine Loss V~2~ Speeds"
+    After takeoff **V~2~+10** is the targeted speed you should reach and maintain by the time you attain a height of 35 FT after takeoff until reaching the acceleration altitude.

+    When an engine failure occurs (shortly before or after takeoff), V~2~ is the minimum allowable speed.
+Pilots should aim to meet the criteria below at point of engine loss:

+    - In a situation where engine is lost before reaching V~2~ the targeted speed is V~2~.
+    - If the aircraft speed is higher than V~2~ then pilots should maintain the higher speed but not exceed V~2~+15.

 ---